AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 Each consumer component retrieves messages from the Kafka cluster and forwards them to a specific external component.

 ### InfluxDB UDP Consumer
-This component retrieves messages from the Kafka cluster and forward them to an InfluxDB instance.
+This component retrieves messages from the Kafka cluster and forward them to an InfluxDB instance via UDP.
-The messages need to be formatted in the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
+The messages need to be formatted in the [InfluxDB Line Protocol format](#influxdb-line-protocol-format).
 The component could be configured in order to send inner monitoring data to an InfluxDB instance.

 #### Run